Homeschooling 101: Creating Lesson Plans 2

 Good morning readers!
 I’m back today with another Homeschooling 101 post for you, and we’re continuing on with our lesson plan discussion.

-Last time around we discussed Creating Lesson plans.
+Last time around we discussed Creating Lesson plans part 1.
 Today we’re going to discuss creating lesson plans in a little more detail.
 So here’s the nitty gritty of how I get started creating our lesson plans.

 Step 1: Add your predetermined school year, holidays, and days off into your planner.